natasha-zw/T1A3_terminal_app/README.md

 Use the arrow keys to navigate throught the options and press enter to confirm your selection.

 The application also features quizzes which will test you on situations you may find yourself in as you travel.
 The quizzes also feature handy Japanese phrases to use on your travels.

+#### Command Line Arguments:
+Command line arguments are a available for this application.
+--a or --about : Prints information about the app, it's scope and purpose --g or --gems : Prints the gems used in the application --h or --help : Prints help documentation
+These can be used by running the app directly in the terminal (not the bash script): ruby app.rb [argument]

 ### References
 Edmondson, Olivia.
 J. H., and Andrew K. MacLeod.
 “Psychological Well-Being and Anticipated Positive Personal Events: Their Relationship to Depression.”
 Clinical Psychology & Psychotherapy, vol. 22, no. 5, 7 July 2013, pp. 418–425, 10.1002/cpp.1911.
 Accessed 9 Nov.
 2018.